-SEATTLE, July 13, 2017 – The International Journal of Obstetrics and Gynecology this week released a series of papers with recommendations on state-of-the-art cervical cancer prevention tools and strategies that could lead to elimination of the disease in low- and middle-income countries as well as in wealthier nations.
+SEATTLE, July 13, 2017 – The International Journal of Gynecology and Obstetrics this week released a series of papers with recommendations on state-of-the-art cervical cancer prevention tools and strategies that could lead to elimination of the disease in low- and middle-income countries as well as in wealthier nations.

 In a call to action published in the journal, 14 global health leaders highlight the impact that human papillomavirus (HPV) vaccination has had in recent years in high-income countries, with dramatic decreases in HPV infection and associated cervical disease.